How does drainage system work

 Landscaping

 The answer to 'how does drainage system work' is a well-designed drainage system helps remove excess water from your property to prevent flooding, erosion, and other water-related issues.
-Drainage systems typically include a network of pipes, channels, and other structures that collect and divert water away from your home and landscaping.
+Drainage systems typically include a network of pipes, channels, and other components that collect and divert water away from your home's foundation, landscaping, and other critical areas.

 Step-by-Step Guide